The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Results

-On the other hand, the difference between the mass-weighted ages of the NSC and its host galaxy is smaller (than when considering light-weighted ages), with the stars in the host galaxy being about 2~Gyr younger than the NSC.
-This is a significant difference for mass-weighted results, which are expected to be biased towards older ages \citep[e.g., ][]{SanchezBlazquez2014a, Sattler2023, Sattler2025}.
+On the other hand, the difference between the mass-weighted ages of the NSC and its host galaxy is smaller (than when considering light-weighted ages), with the stars in the host galaxy being only about 2~Gyr younger than the NSC.
+The smaller age difference between the host galaxy and the NSC, in the mass-weighted averages, stems from an older host-galaxy age.
+This suggests that, while the disk light is dominated by young stars, it also contains a significant (mass) fraction of old populations.
+However, this is still a significant difference for mass-weighted results, which are expected to be generally biased towards older ages \citep[e.g., ][]{SanchezBlazquez2014a, Sattler2023, Sattler2025}.
 Mass-weighted and light-weighted metallicities are quite similar to each other, while light-weighted [Mg/Fe] abundances are slightly higher than the mass-weighted ones.
 Uncertainties indicated in Table~\ref{tab:SP} were obtained via Monte Carlo simulations (Sect.~\ref{sub:spectr_fit}).
-They represent only statistical uncertainties and they are relatively low for such high S/N spectra.
-Differences in the stellar-population properties of the different components are larger than these uncertainties.
+Differences in the stellar-population properties of the different components are larger than these uncertainties and thus they can be considered significant.
+However, these represent only statistical uncertainties and they are relatively low for such high S/N spectra.
 Systematic uncertainties, such as those due to imperfections in the SSP models, are very challenging to estimate and are not taken into account here.